unChaz/sci-fi-5e/srd/monsters/monsters.md

 |---------|---------|---------|--------|---------|--------|
 | 15 (+2) | 11 (+0) | 16 (+3) | 6 (−2) | 11 (+0) | 7 (−2) |

-**Damage Resistances** bludgeoning, piercing, and slashing from nonmagical attacks that aren’t adamantine
+**Damage Resistances** bludgeoning, piercing, and slashing from nontek attacks that aren’t adamantine

 **Damage Immunities** poison